 The school holidays are upon us, and with them come the headache that parents face when it comes to keeping their children occupied.
 You don’t want them roaming the streets unsupervised, but you don’t want to keep them locked up inside all day staring at a computer screen without seeing the light of day either.

 Luckily, there’s an easy fix.
 Why not spend some quality time with your children and go bike riding?
 Bike riding is a fantastic form of exercise but also a great bonding exercise.
-The winter months are not upon us yet, so take advantage of the still (sometimes) sunny weather and take your children out for a ride this school holidays.
+So take advantage of the sunny weather and take your children out for a ride this school holidays.

 Before we begin